farukc/AzureIoTHub-TI-CC3200/README.md

       7. Click on "Shared access policies", "iothubowner" to see the "Connection String"(s)
       ![](images/06_Azure_IoT_Hub_creation.png)
       8. Just copy and note either of primary/secondary connection strings somewhere which will be using in coming steps
-   3. Connect your Azure IoT Hub using "Device Explorer" :
+   3. Connect to your Azure IoT Hub using "Device Explorer" tool and create a "device" :
       1. Go ahead and download free tool [Azure Device Explorer](https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md) and install
-      2.
+      2. Copy/Paste the connection string you noted down in step 1/ii/h into "IoT Hub Connection String" textarea under "Management" tab in Device Explorer and click "Update" button.
+You should get "connection succeeded"
+      3. Switch to "Management" tab and click "Create" button to create a new "device" in your IoT hub.
+      4. In the "" window give any name to your device (like "myCC3200-01").
+You should get "" message when device is created in your IoT Hub
+      5. Right-mouse click on your device in the "Devices" list and select "" from the context menu.
+Note this connection string down

-   4. Create a "device" in your IoT Hub :
+   4. Program your CC3200 to connect your Azure IoT Hub :

  2.Program your CC3200 to connect your  Azure IoT Hub 1.Modifying necesary lines in "TICC3200_AzureIoTHub_Client.ino"